iamvery/iamvery.github.com/_posts/1900-01-01-adding-versions-to-a-rails-api.markdown

 When you create an [application programming interface](http://en.wikipedia.org/wiki/Application_programming_interface), you're establishing a contract with everyone who uses it.
 This too is true for [web service](http://en.wikipedia.org/wiki/Web_service) APIs.
-As soon as someone begins using an API cost is incurred to change it.
-In order to allow breaking changes to an interface we can version it so clients may specify exactly what representation they expect for their requests.
+As soon as someone begins using an API, changes require coordination between all clients to prevent breakage.
+This costs precious time and money.
+In order to allow breaking changes to an interface, we can version it so clients may specify exactly what representation they expect for their requests.
+Then they are able to decide for themselves when it is timely and cost-effective to upgrade their dependency.

 ## An Example API